 Assessors (elected and appointed), and Real Property Appraisers (RPA) are required to complete a basic certification training program.
-Candidates for Assessor may participate in the certification program as well.
-Orientation and Farm Appraisal are not required for RPAs and Candidates.
+Candidates for assessor may participate in the certification program as well.

 A certificate is awarded after the basic certification training program is successfully completed.

-- Introduction to Farm Appraisal2 is required for assessors in certain assessing units.
+- Introduction to farm appraisal:2 Required for assessors in certain assessing units.
 All others, choose one of the following electives:

 - at least 10 percent of the total acreage is classified agricultural on the assessment roll; or

 - at least ten agricultural assessments have been granted pursuant to Article 25-AA of the Agriculture and Markets Law; or